tc39/proposal-defer-import-eval/README.md

 throws until the promise resolves.
 The only framework currently exploring this technique is React, with is ["suspense" and "lazy" components](https://reactjs.org/docs/concurrent-mode-suspense.html).
 Simplified example [here](https://gist.github.com/sebmarkbage/2c7acb6210266045050632ea611aebee).

+This work also points to a potential lack of dynamic import for all cases on the front end.
+This requires more investigation, but it looks like lazy import and dynamic import are complimentary on the frontend as well as serverside.

 ## Server-side and JS Applications